esheldon/fitsio/README.md

     # General column and row subsets.
     >>> data = fits[1][columns][rows]

+    # Note dvarr shows type varray[10] and svar shows type vstring[8].
+These
+    # are variable length columns and the number specified is the maximum size.
+    # By default they are read into fixed-length fields in the output array.
+    # You can over-ride this by constructing the FITS object with the vstorage
+    # keyword or specifying vstorage when reading.
+Sending vstorage='object'
+    # will read int object fields in the array to save memory; the default is
+    # vstorage='fixed'.
+Object fields can also be written out to a new FITS
+    # file as variable length to save disk space.

+    >>> fits = fitsio.FITS(filename,vstorage='object')
+    # OR
+    >>> data = fits[1].read(vstorage='object')
+    >>> print data['dvarr'].dtype
+        dtype('object')

     # you can grab a FITSHDU object to simplify notation
     >>> hdu1 = fits[1]
     >>> data = hdu1['x','y'][35:50]

     # get rows that satisfy the input expression.
 See "Row Filtering
     # Specification" in the cfitsio manual